uber/bayesmark/README.rst

 Adding a new optimizer
 ======================

-All optimizers in this benchmark are required to follow the interface specified of the ``AbstractOptimizer`` class in ``bo_benchmark.abstract_optimizer``.
+All optimizers in this benchmark are required to follow the interface specified of the ``AbstractOptimizer`` class in ``bayesmark.abstract_optimizer``.
 In general, this requires creating a wrapper class around the new optimizer.
 The wrapper classes must all be placed in a folder referred to by the ``--opt-root`` argument.
 This folder must also contain the ``config.json`` folder.

 The interface is simple, one must merely implement the ``suggest`` and ``observe`` functions.
 The ``suggest`` function generates new guesses for evaluating the function.
 Once evaluated, the function evaluations are passed to the ``observe`` function.
 The objective function is *not* evaluated by the optimizer class.
 The objective function is evaluated on outside and results are passed to ``observe``.
 This is the correct setup for Bayesian optimization because: